chloeroth22/chloeroth22.github.io/index.md

 ## Chloe Roth
-I am a graduate of Colorado School of Mines with a B.S. in Geological Engineering.
-Currently I work for NV5 as a GIS Analyst and I am taking the Earth Analytics Professional Certificate through CU Boulder and Earth Lab.
 ### Contact Information
 * [email](chloeroth1@icloud.com)
 * [linkedin](https://www.linkedin.com/in/chloe-roth-534831204/)
+* [github]
+I am a graduate of Colorado School of Mines in May 2021 with a B.S. in Geological Engineering.
+After graduating, I worked in residential geotechnical engineering for a year and then pivoted into the GIS industry.
+Currently I work for NV5 as a GIS Analyst.
+I also am taking the Earth Data Analytics Professional Certificate through CU Boulder and Earth Lab.
+I was born and raised in Bellingham, WA, until I moved out to Golden, CO for school and then to Boulder, CO after graduating.
+I love things all outdoors and am an avid hiker, climber, and classic colorado activities.
+I am excited to pursue learning more about Earth Data Science.
+I love maps and I love data and am looking forward to learning how to process data better using code and be able to transform data into something more accessibly understood.
+It would be so cool to code with data relevant to my background!
+I hope to be able to develop my data science skills and be able to answer quesitons that combine data science, geology/soils, and GIS.